 Wondering what the simplest data business models are available for new data entrepreneurs?
 How often have you thrown up your hands and said to yourself “I hate this job – I should use my data skills to start my own business online?”

-If your answer to that question is more than once, then you need to watch this video because I’ll be showing you the 4 most viable business models for remote data businesses (aka; a business where you can operate remotely – from anywhere in the world).
+If your answer to that question is more than once, then you need to watch this video because I’ll be showing you the 4 most viable business models for remote data businesses (aka; a business you can operate remotely – from anywhere in the world).
 If you stick around to the end, you’ll learn the two fastest approaches you can take to building and getting profitable in your own data business, FAST!

 Even if you’re a seasoned data science freelancer, you’ll want to know about each of these models, you will understand how you can take your freelance business and move it to the next level of profitability and scalability.